A month-long monument hunt, and what I learned along the way.

 In the case of The Independent, it’s easy to see where they went wrong.
-The figure they use, 7,054 km², is the area of ‘Naypyidaw Union Territory’: the larger administrative region that contains the capital city.
+The figure they use, 7,054 km², is the area of ‘Naypyidaw Union Territory’: the whole province that contains the capital city.
 Using that figure to calculate Naypyidaw’s population density then, is the equivalent of trying to show the density of New York City by dividing its population by the total area of New York State.

 Even at 4,800 km², The Guardian‘s estimate, Naypyidaw would be (by area) the largest city in the world – three times bigger than Beijing.
 This is an extraordinary claim to make, and it can be disproved with just one quick glance at a map.

 The map segment above shows a total area of 2,640 km² (60 km by 44 km).
 The Guardian claims that the city is almost double the area shown here, and uses this number to calculate their figure for population density.
-However, highlighted in red are the newly developed districts of Naypyidaw… the rest is fields and mountains.
+However, highlighted in red are the actual developed urban districts of Naypyidaw… the rest is fields and mountains.